Michael Schwarz

 prof_pic.jpg

-Since 2019, I am a PhD candidate in Helmut Seidl’s group and a participant in the DFG Research Training Group ConVeY (Continous Verification of Cyber-Physical Systems).
+I am a PhD candidate in Helmut Seidl’s group and an alumnus of the DFG Research Training Group ConVeY (Continuous Verification of Cyber-Physical Systems).
+Having submitted my dissertation in late 2024, I currently expect to graduate some time in late Spring 2025.

 I contribute to and currently co-maintain (with Simmo Saan and Karoliine Holter from UTartu) the static analysis framework Goblint for multi-threaded C programs, which serves as the testbed for many of our ideas.